 The school district has a long history of District programming.
 These programs have enriched the school life and culture for students and have allowed for a variety of choices for students.
 Further, when the District was declining in enrollment, programs or academies offered schools options to attract and maintain students.

 Educational programs within the school district consist of:

-Early French Immersion
+Early French Immersion Late French Immersion

-Alternative Education
+Alternative Education The Link

-Continuing Education
+Continuing Education Girl's Alternative

-Early Learning - Strong Start
+Early Learning - Strong Start Aboriginal Education

-International Student Program
+International Student Program Summer School